Rudra00codes/Elemental-Coders/README.md

    -x "talent-platform/*/.env"
 ```
 ## 🙏 Acknowledgments
-- JPD Hub for the opportunity
+- Technotronics Team for the opportunity
-- Advitiya IIT Ropar for hosting
 - All open-source libraries used in this project

 ## 📄 License